jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Enter the `IPAddress` of your Linode server.
 {{< /note>}}

-Further clarification on logging in with SSH can be found in the [Getting started](/docs/getting-started) guide in the section titled *Log In for the First Time*.
-Create a directory named hugo and change into this directory.
+Further clarification on logging in with SSH can be found in the [Getting started](/docs/getting-started) guide in the section titled "*Log In for the First Time*".

 ## Installing Hugo

+Create a directory named `hugo` and change into this directory.

     cd ~
     mkdir hugo